 Introduction

-Due to changes in the Workers’ Compensation Law (WCL), the Board’s regulations, and Board policy over the past several years, the Board is issuing this consolidated guidance for Section 32 waiver agreements.
+Due to changes in the Workers’ Compensation Law (WCL), the Board’s regulations, and Board's policy over the past several years, the Board is issuing this consolidated guidance for Section 32 waiver agreements.
 While not all encompassing, it is hoped that this will provide singular guidance to stakeholders and ensure future compliance with the many requirements for these settlements.

 Pursuant to WCL § 32(a), “[e]very insurance carrier . . . shall offer each claimant the opportunity to enter into an agreement settling upon and determining the compensation and other benefits due, in the case of disability, within two years after the date the claim was indexed by the board or six months after the claimant is classified with a permanent disability, whichever is later, and in the case of death, within six months after entitlement to benefits is established for all beneficiaries.”

-Review of a Settlement Agreement
+Review of a settlement agreement

-WCL § 32 waiver agreements may be approved administratively by the Chair, a designee of the Chair, a member of the Board, or a Workers' Compensation Law Judge (WCLJ), based on a review of the record before the Board.
-If the agreement is reviewed administratively, the Board shall advise the parties in writing of the date the agreement shall be deemed submitted (see 12 NYCRR 300.36[f]).
+Section 32 waiver agreements may be approved administratively by the Chair, a designee of the Chair, a member of the Board, or a Workers' Compensation Law judge (WCLJ), based on a review of the record before the Board.

 - all parties (other than minors and unrepresented claimants) request desk review, or